Ivanhoe: Editions

 Ivanhoe was published by Archibald Constable in Edinburgh.
 All first editions carry the date of 1820, but it was released on 20 December 1819 and issued in London on the 29th by Hurst, Robinson and Co..
 As with all of the Waverley novels before 1827, publication was anonymous.
 The print run was 10,000 copies, and the cost was £1 10s (£1.50, equivalent in purchasing power to £149 in 2021).
 It is possible that Scott was involved in minor changes to the text during the early 1820s but his main revision was carried out in 1829 for the 'Magnum' edition where the novel appeared in Volumes 16 and 17 in September and October 1830.

 The standard modern edition, by Graham Tulloch, appeared as Volume 8 of the Edinburgh Edition of the Waverley Novels in 1998: this is based on the first edition with emendations principally from Scott's manuscript in the second half of the work; the new Magnum material is included in Volume 25b.

 Plot summary

-Ivanhoe, set in 1194, focuses on one of the remaining Anglo-Saxon noble families when the nobility in England was overwhelmingly Norman.
-It follows the Saxon protagonist, Sir Wilfred of Ivanhoe, who is out of favour with his father for Sir Wilfred's allegiance to the Norman king Richard the Lionheart.
+Ivanhoe focuses on one of the remaining Anglo-Saxon noble families when the nobility in England was overwhelmingly Norman.
+Set in 1194, It follows the Saxon protagonist, Sir Wilfred of Ivanhoe, who is out of favour with his father for Sir Wilfred's allegiance to the Norman king Richard the Lionheart.
 After the failure of the Third Crusade, many Crusaders were still returning to their homes in Europe.
 King Richard, who had been captured by Leopold of Austria on his return journey to England, was believed to still be in captivity.